This article discusses whether backlinks from .edu domains offer ranking benefits over other links.

 A .edu domain is one of the original seven generic top-level domains.
 It is short for “education” and was created specifically for US educational and academic institutions.

 The United States Department of Commerce is the primary authority for the .edu domain.
 EDUCAUSE has undertaken day-to-day management of the domain since 2001.

-EDUCAUSE is a nonprofit association whose mission is to advance higher education through the use of information technology.
+EDUCAUSE is a nonprofit association whose mission is to advance higher education through information technology.

-You can find the eligibility requirements for a .edu domain and how to apply in the FAQs at the end of this article.
+You can find the eligibility requirements for a .edu domain, plus how to purchase, in the FAQs at the end of this article.

 Why are .edu Domains Highly Sought After?

 Google’s goal is to reward high-quality sites.
-Google uses a number of signals to determine this, including the number of high-quality sites that link to those sites.
+Google uses several signals to determine this, including the number of high-quality sites that link to those sites.